Remember to cite LawCareers.Net on your application form if you apply to Simmons & Simmons LLP.

 Discover what it’s like to be a trainee lawyer with one of our vacation schemes.
 Over one or two weeks in either Bristol or London, you’ll experience the work, the reach and the day-to-day buzz of our international firm.
 Throw yourself into this full programme of social events and work experience, and you’ll get a taste for our firm and the work we do, from research to drafting, and meetings to departmental training.

-Winter vacation scheme (London): A one-week scheme aimed specifically at final year students and graduates of all disciplines.
-Applications open 01 October 2020.
+Winter vacation scheme (London): A one-week scheme aimed specifically at final-year students and graduates of all disciplines.
+Applications open in Autumn 2022.

-Spring insight scheme (London): A two-day workshop for first year students of all disciplines, as well as penultimate year non-law students.
-Applications open 15 January 2021.
+Spring insight scheme (London): A two-day workshop for first-year students of all disciplines, as well as penultimate year non-law students.
+Applications open in January 2023.

-Summer vacation scheme (London): A two-week scheme open to penultimate and final year students and graduates of all disciplines.
-Applications open 15 October 2020.
+Summer vacation scheme (London): A two-week scheme open to penultimate and final-year students and graduates of all disciplines.
+Applications open in Autumn 2022.

-Summer vacation scheme (Bristol): A two-week scheme open to penultimate and final year students and graduates of all disciplines.
-Applications open 15 October 2020.
+Summer vacation scheme (Bristol): A two-week scheme open to penultimate and final-year students and graduates of all disciplines.
+Applications close on 15 February 2023.

-We offer training contracts in both Bristol and London, and either way, you’ll spend two years discovering the innovation we’re known for.
+We offer training contracts in London and Bristol, where you’ll spend two years discovering the innovation and collaborative approach we’re known for.
 Ideally placed to build a long-term career, you’ll uncover a world of high-end clients and gain immediate exposure to some of their most complex challenges.
 As well as moving through four six-month seats across our practice areas, you’ll also benefit from the Compass programme; our unique and progressive trainee skills academy that offers a combination of practical learning and online tools designed to support your journey through to qualification.